Tegh25/React-Blogging-Website/README.md

 This application is ready to be hosted on a service such as Google Cloud.
 However, since hosting is not free, **this project is currently offline**.
 Please see screenshots and documentation of the finished product below.

+A demo of this project can be found here: https://tegh25.github.io/React-Blogging-Website/

+The above link is hosted by GitHub Pages which cannot support the backend for this project.
+As a result, some functionality such as upvoting and commenting is not available.

 Documentation in progress...

 ## The Blog